cni-genie/CNI-Genie/docs/network-policy/README.md

 ## You can find here our [existing & future features covered in CNI-Genie](../CNIGenieFeatureSet.md)

-# Feature 4: CNI-Genie "Network Policy Engine"
+# Feature 6: CNI-Genie "Network Policy Engine"
-NOTE: this feature has not been implemented yet!
+NOTE: This feature is currently under implementation.

 ## Use Case